jamesoff/simplemonitor/docs/monitors.rst

     the server to send the request to.
 If not given, uses the system default.

+.. _fail:

 fail - alawys fails
 ^^^^^^^^^^^^^^^^^^^

 This monitor fails 5 times in a row, then succeeds once.
 Use for testing.
-See the :ref:`pass - always succeds` monitor for the inverse.
+See the :ref:`null<null>` monitor for the inverse.

 filestat - file size and age
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^